secure-foundations/verdict-bench/README.md

 docker build . -t verdict-bench
 ```
 This will take a while, since we need to build large projects such as Firefox and Chromium.
-On our test machine with the Intel Core i9-10980XE CPU,
-the entire build process took **about 1 hour and 120 GB of free disk space**.

 The rest of the tutorial assumes that you are in the Docker container:
 ```